-If we cannot successfully transition our revenue mix from contract research revenues to product sales and license revenues, we may not be able to fully execute our business model or grow our business.
+If we cannot successfully transition our revenue mix from contract research revenue to product sales and license revenue, we may not be able to fully execute our business model or grow our business.

-Our business model and future growth depend on our ability to transition to a revenue mix that contains significantly larger product sales and revenues from the provision of services or from licensing.
-Product sales and these revenues potentially offer greater scalability than contract research revenues.
-Our current plan is to increase our sales of commercial products, our licensing revenues and our provision of non-research services to customers so as to represent a larger percentage of our total revenues.
-If we are unable to develop and grow our product sales and revenues from the provision of services or from licensing to augment our contract research revenues, however, our ability to execute our business model or grow our business could suffer.
-There can be no assurance that we will be able to achieve increased revenues in this manner.
+Our business model and future growth depend on our ability to transition to a revenue mix that contains significantly larger product sales and revenue from the provision of services or from licensing.
+Product sales and license revenue potentially offer greater scalability than contract research revenue.
+Our current plan is to increase our sales of commercial products, our licensing revenue and our provision of non-research services to customers so as to represent a larger percentage of our total revenue.
+If we are unable to develop and grow our product sales and revenue from the provision of services or from licensing to augment our contract research revenue, however, our ability to execute our business model or grow our business could suffer.
+There can be no assurance that we will be able to achieve increased revenue in this manner.